ACINQ/eclair/BUILD.md

 - This command will build all modules (core, node, gui).
 - If the build fails, you may need to clean previously built artifacts with the `mvn clean` command.
-- Some tests use [Docker](https://www.docker.com/), so make sure your docker daemon is running.
 - Archives can be found in the `target` folder for each module.

 ### Skip tests